 Donnie Anderson is one medical marijuana cultivator and Los Angeles marijuana dispensary owner who is guessing that the increased taxes will only add to the illegal need for weed, saying that it’s “just going to help the illicit market thrive.”
 Anderson added that many people currently purchasing medical marijuana won’t be able to afford it anymore if the proposed taxes and fees are not lowered.

 An eighth of an ounce that currently costs $35 will run about $40 after the new state tax.
 Paying an extra 5 bucks may not seem devastating, but buying a $200 ounce will now add an additional $30 in taxes.
-For medical marijuana patients, the taxes could add up quickly.
+For medical marijuana consumers, the taxes could add up quickly.
 There is also expected to be an additional 20 percent city sales and business taxes.

 Illegal Farms Have Poor Incentive to Legalize